zormandi/logcraft/README.md

 * The `Rails.logger` is set up to be a Logcraft logger with the name `Application`.
-* Rails's default logging of uncaught errors is modified and instead of spreading the error message across several lines, Logcraft log every uncaught error in 1 line (per error), including the error's name and context (stack trace, etc.).
+* Rails's default logging of uncaught errors is modified and instead of spreading the error message across several lines, Logcraft logs every uncaught error in 1 line (per error), including the error's name and context (stack trace, etc.).
 * Most importantly, Rails's default request logging - which logs several lines per event during the processing of an action - is replaced by Logcraft's own access log middleware.
 The end result is an access log that